JoshuaWise/vapr-input/README.md

 }));
 ```

 Sometimes you may wish to defer parsing the body until you really need to.
 By passing the `deferred` option, no parsing will happen automatically.
-Instead, `req.body` will be a function that triggers the correct parsing function and returns the result (typically a promise).
+Instead, `req.body` will be a function that triggers the correct parser function and returns the result (typically a promise).

 ```js
 route.use(input({